MicrosoftDocs/dynamics-365-intelligent-order-management/articles/copy-environments-that-use-intelligent-order-management.md

 > [!NOTE]
 > Initial synchronization might not be necessary if the data is already aligned.

-## Troubleshooting

 ### Dual-write initial sync fails due to missing reference data

 You might encounter an error indicating that a team or business unit reference can't be resolved during initial sync.
 Although the data exists, the environment copy process might rename the default team associated with the root business unit.

-**Workaround**:

-- Run **Reset link**, and then run **Health check**.
+If this occurs, run **Reset link**, and then run **Health check**.

 ### Provider action **Send for Fulfillment** doesn't trigger

 If the provider action execution history is empty and you see an *Event expired in the 'Ready' state* error, the Microsoft Finance and Operations apps provider might be incorrectly installed.

-**Resolution**:

-- Delete the provider.
-- Reinstall it from the provider library.
+If this occurs, delete the provider and then reinstall it from the provider library.

 ### Inspect provider action run history

-To validate provider execution:
+To validate provider execution, follow these steps:

 1. Open the Power Apps maker portal.
 1. Select **Solutions > Default Solution**.